Workshop Date

 - access to lectures

-- a personal login to the iScore webplatform which gives access to 100 MRI scans of real-life clinical rectal cancer cases for one extra week after completion of the onsite workshop
+- a personal login to the case reading webplatform which gives access to 100 MRI scans of real-life clinical rectal cancer cases for one extra week after completion of the onsite workshop

 - hands-on training on workstation